Skip to main content

 • Smart-meter evidence.
 If your app, inverter and bill disagree, use the apps as evidence but check the Octopus bill and half-hourly meter data before blaming the tariff.

 • Current alternatives.
-Compare Outgoing Octopus, Intelligent Octopus Flux if eligible, Agile-style import timing and any EV tariff needs before giving up a legacy setup.
+Compare Outgoing Octopus, standard Flux, Intelligent Octopus Flux if it reopens and you are eligible, Agile-style import timing and any EV tariff needs before changing setup.

 Who should avoid treating Flux as the answer?